FoxIO-LLC/blog/_posts/2024-04-23-ja4t-tcp-fingerprinting.md

 ## Conclusion

 JA4T, JA4TS, and JA4TScan are the latest additions to the JA4+ suite of network fingerprints.
 These tools add the ability to fingerprint client and server operating systems, devices, particular applications, hosting/provider characteristics, detect if a connection is going through a tunnel, VPN or proxy, and help troubleshoot network issues.
-If built into a WAF, firewall, or load balancer, it becomes possible to block 80% of internet scan traffic based on fingerprints rather than a list of constantly-changing IP addresses.
+If built into a WAF, firewall, or load balancer, it becomes possible to block unwanted traffic based on fingerprints rather than a list of constantly-changing IP addresses.

 You can find JA4+ on our GitHub ([https://github.com/FoxIO-LLC/ja4](https://github.com/FoxIO-LLC/ja4)) and in many cyber security products.